rheslip/Twisty-2-MIDIController/README.md

 ![](https://github.com/rheslip/Twisty-2-MIDIController/blob/main/images/IMG_0612.JPG)

 Pico can be mounted with header strips.
-I used headers in the corners and short wires to connect the Pico to the PCB which makes the Pico board a lot easier to remove if needed.
+I used header pins in the corners and short wires to connect the Pico to the PCB which makes the Pico board a lot easier to remove if needed.

 ![](https://github.com/rheslip/Twisty-2-MIDIController/blob/main/images/IMG_0613.JPG)